Table of Contents

 - any other matters raised or discussed during the course of the meeting

-- signature of director or company secretary
+- signature of the director or company secretary

 What are company resolutions?